keeps/dbptk-ui/README.md

 ## More information

-Configuration options are detailed in the [Database Visualization toolkit Wiki](https://github.com/keeps/db-visualization-toolkit/wiki).
+Configuration options are detailed in the [Database Visualization Toolkit Wiki](https://github.com/keeps/db-visualization-toolkit/wiki).

 More information about these tools can be found at http://database-preservation.com